Philippines

 Tahanang Walang Hagdanan, Inc.

-TWHI is a non-profit organization that was founded in 1973 by a Belgian nun, Sr. M. Valeriana Baerts, ICM to provide programs and services to Persons with Disability (PWDs).
-It supports PWDs to become self-sufficient and contributing members of the society.
-TWHI programs and services include: Mobility aid assistance, Educational and Medical Assistance, Job Placement program, Livelihood and Sports and Recreation and organizing of fundraising events to advocate for the rights of persons with disabilities.
+Tahanang Walang Hagdanan (TWHI) is a non-profit organization founded in 1973 by a Belgian nun, Sr. M. Valeriana Baerts, ICM, to provide programmes and services for persons with disabilities (PWDs).
+It supports PWDs in becoming self-sufficient and contributing members of society.

 Email